HL7/fhir-pacio-rt/input/pagecontent/use_cases.md

 #### Description

-The payor compliance rules of Healthy HMO, Betsy's insurance provider, align with Medicare.
+The payor compliance rules of Healthy HMO (Betsy’s insurance provider) align with Medicare.
 They decide to audit the billing period that ended with the IPA specifying a higher payment rate.
-In order to perform this audit, Healthy HMO queries for Betsy's [active encounter](Encounter-RT-SNF-Encounter.html) and requests all associated timepoints.
+In order to perform this audit, Healthy HMO queries for Betsy’s [active encounter](Encounter-RT-SNF-Encounter.html) and requests all associated timepoints.
 They select the [timepoint](Encounter-RT-SNF-Encounter-Re-Assessment-Timepoint-1.html) running from February 26 ([Admission MDS](ClinicalImpression-RT-SNF-ClinicalImpression-1-MDS-5-day.html)) to March 11 ([MDS IPA](ClinicalImpression-RT-SNF-ClinicalImpression-2-MDS-IPA.html)).
 Using this timepoint, Healthy HMO requests functional and cognitive status observations and clinical impressions within the billing range defined by the timepoint.
-This allows them to see that Betsy's demonstrated improvement until her ankle injury, indicating that she received appropriate care and that the IPA was justified.
+This allows Health HMO to see that Betsy had demonstrated improvement until her ankle injury, indicating that she received appropriate care and that the IPA was justified.

 #### Client Queries